 ROCHESTER, N.Y.
 (WROC) — There is an incredible amount of history at Mount Hope Cemetery in Rochester, but there’s also plenty of natural beauty to be explored.

-While peak foliage is yet to occur in our region, the leaves are beginning to change, creating a glorious array of yellow, orange, and red colors — a majestic backdrop to one of Rochester’s oldest and most famous parks.
+Peak foliage is upon our region, the leaves are beginning to change, creating a glorious array of yellow, orange, and red colors — a majestic backdrop to one of Rochester’s oldest and most famous parks.

-With 196 acres of lofty hills and picturesque backdrops, anytime of year is a good time of year to visit Mount Hope, but the views add some extra excitement this time of year.
+With 196 acres of lofty hills and picturesque backdrops, any season is a good time of year to visit Mount Hope, but the views add some extra excitement this time of year.

 Frederick Douglass is called the “Father of the Civil Rights Movement in America.”
 Douglass also started The North Star in Rochester.
 The anti-slavery paper’s motto: “Right is of no Sex—Truth is of no Color—God is the Father of us all, and we are all Brethren.”